 When it comes to marijuana testing, THC is the culprit that gives you away.
 Drug tests are testing for the presence of THC.
 This is where the fundamental difference lies – and why CBD shouldn’t create a positive result.

-The oil we advocate for is extracted from the hemp plant, a member of the cannabis genus that contains only minute traces of THC.
+The oil we write the most about, CBD hemp oil, is extracted from the hemp plant, a member of the cannabis genus that contains only minute traces of THC.
 The level is so low, in fact, that CBD hemp oil isn’t treated as a controlled substance.

-Regular cannabis oil, on the other hand, comes from the cannabis sativa (marijuana) plant and is guaranteed to contain enough THC to trigger a test.
-That’s why it’s only available by prescription from a licensed medical marijuana grower in most places.
+Regular CBD cannabis oil, on the other hand, comes from the cannabis sativa (marijuana) plant and is guaranteed to contain enough THC to trigger a test.
+That’s why it’s only available in states with medical or recreational marijuana laws.

 On the surface, you’d think that something with so little THC wouldn’t show up on a drug test.
-And for the most part, this is true; however, there can be oddities and exceptions.
+And for the most part, this is true.
+However, there can be exceptions.

 One reason why people using CBD hemp oil fail drug tests is that the product they bought wasn’t exactly sold as advertised.
 Remember, hemp does still contain a minute amount of THC.
 It’s possible that the plant used in their particular brand had a bit more THC than intended.
 Some manufacturers might not care about compliance in this respect – a serious legal gamble.

 Make sure you evaluate your CBD hemp oil source.
-Just because a website has pretty pictures and nice testimonials doesn’t mean they’re not peddling a substandard product (hence Endoca’s use of the term “high-quality” when referring to proper hemp oil).
+Just because a website has pretty pictures and nice testimonials doesn’t mean they’re not peddling a substandard product.

-Considering the growing anecdotal and scientific evidence for CBD as a therapeutic supplement, it would be a shame if you lost your job or went to jail just for trying to deal with things like pain or anxiety.
-Judging by what we know so far, however, you don’t have anything to worry about.
-Just use the product as directed and make sure the oil you buy is top-notch.
+Considering the growing anecdotal and scientific evidence for CBD as a therapeutic supplement, it would be a shame if you lost your job or went to jail for using CBD to improve your life.

 In this article, we covered the following information: